 The Home Hub 5 may look almost identical to the previous model (it's still compact and stylish) but a number of features make this a good upgrade for BT Broadband customers.
-It's the cheapest 11ac router we've seen and it comes with performance to match its value and good features.
+It's one of the cheapest 11ac routers we've seen and it comes with performance to match its value and good features.

 Read our BT Home Hub 5 review.

 - Reviewed on: 1 December 13

 - RRP: £54.99 inc. VAT